volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 ---
-title: Client-side vs server-side rendering.
-What to choose?
+title: Client-Side vs. Server-Side Rendering.
+What To Choose?
 tag:
   - JavaScript
+promote: false
 metaDescription: Server-Side Rendering vs. Client-Side Rendering.
 Learn what the differences between the two approaches are and which one is the best.
 teaser: Server-side rendering has become increasingly popular in recent years.